Rye123/esc-transferconnect/bank/README.md

 ## Usage

 In two separate terminals, run `npm start` in `bank-server` and in `bank-client`.
-Your browser should automatically to [http://localhost:3000](http://localhost:3000), otherwise click the link.
+Your browser should automatically go to [http://localhost:3000](http://localhost:3000), otherwise click the link.